moll-re/AIO/README.md

 ### Chatbot
 Periodically calls the telegram api and reacts to sent commands.
-Also handles basic calls to the hardware: it allows you to control certain aspects of the clock.
+Also handles basic calls to the hardware: it allows you to control certain aspects of the leds (TODO: implement this correctly)

 ### Clock